We carry the largest selection of Bechstein pianos in the country.

 Bechstein’s rich history and dedication reveals why it has become Europe’s best known and largest piano producer.

-Bechstein Pianos use Abel or Renner hammers, solid European spruce soundboards, beech or beech and mahogany for grand rims and some structural parts, and maple pinblocks.
-Three pedals are standard on all pianos, the grands with sostenuto and the verticals with practice pedal (sostenuto optional).
-Over the past decade, all Bechstein grands have been redesigned with a capo bar (eliminating the agraffes in the treble), higher tension scale, and front and rear duplex scales for better tonal projection and tonal color.
-Also, unlike older Bechsteins Pianos, which had an open pinblock design, in the redesigned grands the plate covers the pinblock area.
+Thanks to their craftsmanship and dedication to detail, Bechstein pianos are universally praised for their high quality and lasting constitution.
+Bechstein Pianos use their own hammers, solid European spruce soundboards, beech or a beech/mahogany combination for grand rims and other structural parts, and maple pinblocks.
+Three pedals are standard on all pianos – the grands with a sostenuto and the verticals with a practice pedal (sostenuto optional).
+Over the past decade, all Bechstein grands have been redesigned with: a capo bar (eliminating the agraffes in the treble), higher tension scale, front and rear duplex scales for better tonal projection and tonal color.
 For better tuning control, the higher-level pianos are without tuning-pin bushings.